-Labels are captions which inform visitors what information a particular form field is asking for.
-Placeholders are bits of example content or hints which provide visitors with visual cues to aid in form completion.
-Labels appear outside of their respective form field, while placeholders appear inside of their respective form field and disappear when visitors click or tab into the field.
+Labels are captions that tell visitors what information a particular form field is asking for.
+Placeholders are example content or hints that provide visitors with visual cues to help them complete forms.
+Labels appear outside of a form field, and placeholders appear inside of a form field and disappear when visitors click or tab into the field.

 Labels and placeholders serve two distinct purposes and one should not be used in place of the other; however, for sake of space and/or aesthetics, form authors are increasingly using placeholders as labels.

-Yes, it’s compact and pretty, but there are many consequences that come along with this practice that many form authors do not think of when designing forms.
+Yes, it’s compact, but there are consequences that come along with this practice.
 We’ll use this last example to demonstrate a few reasons why placeholders are not substitutes for labels.

 Issues with Using Placeholders as Labels

 This one is pretty obvious.
 Placeholders are supposed to disappear, but when placeholders are used as labels, visitors lose form field context when they click or tab through form fields.
 Suppose a visitor is briefly distracted while in the process of filling out your form and they return to the following:

 If the visitor forgot what the last field was asking for, they would have to delete whatever is currently there and click or tab out of the field to get the placeholder text to reappear.

 Disappearing placeholder text can also affect visitors who use the tab key to advance to the next form field.
 If visitors don’t read ahead to the next field’s placeholder before hitting the tab key, they’ll be in the same situation.

 By default, Pardot forms will focus on the first form field automatically as a convenience for visitors.
 This allows them to start typing immediately without having to click or tab into the first field.
 If placeholders are used instead of labels, and auto-focus is not disabled, a visitor would see the following: